adjust/ios_sdk/README.md

 ### <a id="ts-delayed-init"></a>Issues with delayed SDK initialisation

-As described in the [basic setup step](#basic-setup), we strongly advise you to initialise the adjust SDK in the `didFinishLaunching` or `didFinishLaunchingWithOptions` method of your app delegate.
-It is imperative to initialise the adjust SDK in as soon as possible so that you can use all the features of the SDK.
+As described in the [basic setup step](#basic-setup), we strongly advise you to initialise the Adjust SDK in the `didFinishLaunching` or `didFinishLaunchingWithOptions` method of your app delegate.
+It is imperative to initialise the Adjust SDK in as soon as possible so that you can use all the features of the SDK.

-Deciding not to initialise the adjust SDK immediately can have all kinds of impacts on the tracking in your app: **In order to perform any kind of tracking in your app, the adjust SDK *must* be initialised.**
+Deciding not to initialise the Adjust SDK immediately can have all kinds of impacts on the tracking in your app: **In order to perform any kind of tracking in your app, the Adjust SDK *must* be initialised.**

 If you decide to perform any of these actions: